mercyogalo/mercyogalo/README.md

 - 👋 Hi, I’m @Mercyogalo
 - 👀 I’m interested in being a full stack developer
-- 🌱 I’m currently a fronted developer
+- 🌱 I’m currently a frontend developer
 - 💞️ I’m looking to collaborate on projects with other developers and learn from them
 - 📫 How to reach me on gram@Ogalo_Mercy